 Courses in the other component of the Power of Language AU allow students to start or continue the study of a Modern or Ancient Language.
-These courses come primarily from the Department of Modern Languages.
+These courses come primarily from the Modern Languages program.

 Student Learning Outcomes for the Power of Language (other)